-The Alaska Mental Health Trust I US Forest Service Land Exchange has been pursued since 2005.
+The land exchange between the Alaska Mental Health Trust Authority and the United States Forest Service has been pursued since 2005.
 A few significant accomplishments to be acknowledged are: Endorsement of the September 4, 2012 land exchange package, resulting from a collaborative effort facilitated by the Tongass Futures Roundtable; Signing of the Agreement to Initiate (ATI) for the exchange, on June of 2015; Introduction of the Alaska Mental Health Trust Land Exchange Act of 2016 by Senator Murkowski; Introduction of the land exchange legislation by Senator Murkowski, Senator Sullivan and Representative Young in January 2017.

 Benefits of the exchange:

 - Preserve old growth timber and viewsheds along the Inside Passage

 - Protect recreational and tourism opportunities near local communities

 - Preserve watersheds adjacent to communities

 - Create opportunity for The Trust to generate revenue to support its mission and the Alaska Mental Health Trust Autority and its beneficiaries